Student Life Policies

 - In the event that a case arises near the end of a semester, the professor must submit a charge (as outlined above) at least one week before the official last day of classes.
 Any charge received after this date may be held over until the following semester.
 When possible, hearings could be held during Intersession and summer.
-For summer hearings, officers and board members may be drawn from the Board for the subsequent academic year at the discretion of the Associate Dean of Student Life.
+For summer hearings, officers and board members may be drawn from the Board for the subsequent academic year at the discretion of the Associate Dean for Student Conduct.

 - file the professor's written charge in the Ethics Board's file in the Office of the Dean of Student Life.

 - collect all pertinent evidence.

 - set a hearing date, time, and location.